Santander profit drops as Spain, LatAm weigh

 And like domestic rivals including rescued Bankia (BKIA.MC), it is suffering in Spain's deep recession which has reduced demand for loans and driven up bad debt.

-Shares in Santander, Spain's largest bank by market capitalisation, were the biggest losers among European financial stocks .SX7P on Thursday, down 4 percent at 5.4 euros.
+Shares in Santander, Spain's largest bank by market capitalization, were the biggest losers among European financial stocks .SX7P on Thursday, down 4 percent at 5.4 euros.

 Net interest income, the profit margin on its loans, slid 6.3 percent from the fourth quarter and was down 14.3 percent from a year ago.
 In Spain, it dropped 17 percent.